Fenrisulfr-33/json-db-maker/README.md

   Added the 99-pokedex and moves, this is reserved for hard coding information until I can figure out how I want to store the data.
 I will be frequently updating these two files specifically.
 And will soon add abilities.

+  Date: June 8th, 2022
+  Updated the Pokemon moves for each Pokemon to use bare amount of lines to store every move and which games and generation.
+In cooperation with the Moves.json these two DBs can get you all the info you want if you backend server has the correct functionality.
+Will soon make the abilities json.
+Added a Sword and Shield TRs json which is just an object that lets sword and shield move key value pair have the record instead of the machine.

 ---

 #### If you made it this far, yes I am still here